 Who Should Check Blood Glucose?

 The American Diabetes Association (ADA) recommends self-monitoring of blood glucose, also known as SMBG, for many people with diabetes.
-Your doctor may ask you to check your blood sugar at home if:
+Your doctor may ask you to check your blood sugar at home if you have:

 Why Should You Monitor Blood Glucose?